hjf1997/AAAI22_ANCL/AuthorResponse.md

 ### R3Q1
 **Q: Can you provide an intuition to the non stationary model under-performing?**

-Using probabilistic metrics, we found that non-stationary models perform better than the stationary models on Beijing and London datasets.
+Using probabilistic metrics, we found that non-stationary models perform betterthan the stationary models on Beijing and London datasets.
 In the future, we plan to selectively add non-stationarity tobalance between flexibility and model performance.

 ### R3Q2
 **Q: Would other applications benefit from your approach? if so which part?**